kmilo0/terraform-examples/README.md

 # AWS Credentials

-To run the AWS examples you will need the AWS credentials, they could be setup in the file
+To run the AWS examples you will need your AWS credentials, they could be setup in the file

 - Linux: $HOME/.aws/credentials
 - Windows: "%USERPROFILE%\.aws\credentials"